jamesw1892/FamilyTree/src/old/java/jamesw1892/familytree/README.md

     - `Handler.java`: Handles a single request to the web server
     - `Header.java`: Parse the headers of web requests
 - `web_server_file`: PHP to do the same as the custom web server but on a standard web server that just serves files

+# How it works

+The batch file `run.bat` can be used to run the program, use `run -h` for the commands.

+People are stored in a .csv file.
+They were stored in a database in the old Python version but this is not very easy to human read and I only need a single table anyway so don't get the benefits of a database.

+Fundamentally, this progam stores and displays people.
+For each person, the following real data is stored about them and in addition, we store an ID, their mother's ID and their father's ID.
+This is deliberately the only way we link people together to keep it simple.
+We do not store children, although this can be worked out from searching through all people for who's mother ID or father ID matches the desired person.
+We also do not store partners of any kind or anything else.
+We store biological sex only to verify mother/father links.
+Any other information such as gender, marriages, etc can be recorded as text in the notes section.

+## Person Data

+For each person, we store the following real data:

+- First name: string
+- Middle name(s): string, space separated, can be empty
+- Last name: string
+- Is Male: boolean (biological), can be null meaning unknown
+- Birth year: integer between 1000 and 9999 inclusive, can be null meaning unknown
+- Birth month: integer between 1 and 12 inclusive, can be null meaning unknown
+- Birth day: integer between 1 and 31 inclusive but depends on the month, can be null meaning unknown
+- Is Living: boolean, can be null meaning unknown
+- Death year: integer between 1000 and 9999 inclusive, can be null meaning unknown
+- Death month: integer between 1 and 12 inclusive, can be null meaning unknown
+- Death day: integer between 1 and 31 inclusive but depends on the month, can be null meaning unknown
+- Notes: string - a paragraph or two describing things about them, things that don't have a separate field can be included here

+And the following meta data:

+- ID: integer >=1 uniquely identifying that person
+- Mother ID: integer >=0 identifying their mother's ID or 0 meaning unknown
+- Father ID: integer >=0 identifying their father's ID or 0 meaning unknown